Nikolai Khabibulin: Chicago Blackhawks (2005–2009)

 As the National Hockey League Players' Association (NHLPA) ratified a new collective bargaining agreement (CBA), Khabibulin became a free agent when play was set to resume.
 Coming off his Stanley Cup win the previous NHL season, the Chicago Blackhawks signed him to a four-year, $27 million deal, making him the highest paid goaltender in the League.
-Injuries and inconsistent play, however, plagued him during his tenure in Chicago.
 In his first season with the Blackhawks, he recorded a 3.35 goals against average (GAA) — the highest of his career since his rookie season in Winnipeg — and Chicago finished second-to-last in the Western Conference.

 In July 2008, the Blackhawks signed goaltender Cristobal Huet, previously of the Washington Capitals.
 The signing of Huet was thought to have effectively displaced Khabibulin as the starting goaltender, especially given he was put on waivers on September 29, 2008, but cleared.
 In light of Huet and Khabibulin's combined salaries (Huet was signed to a contract averaging $5.6 million per season), it was speculated Khabibulin would be traded to provide cap space.
-However, he spent the entire season with the team, playing in 42 games, and by the start of the 2009 playoffs, he had retrenched himself as starting goaltender.
+He spent the entire season with the team, however, playing in 42 games, and by the start of the 2009 playoffs, he had retrenched himself as starting goaltender.
 Khabibulin and the Blackhawks defeated the Calgary Flames and Vancouver Canucks to progress to the Western Conference Finals against the Detroit Red Wings.
 During the third game of the series, Khabibulin surrendered three goals in one period after shutting out the Red Wings in the previous period.
 He was replaced by Huet for the third period due to a lower body injury.
 Khabibulin missed the remaining three games of the series as a result of the injury.